Dentinho: 2007

 After being presented from the youth team as a promising youngster, he made his first appearance for Corinthians in the Campeonato Brasileiro Série A during the derby game against Palmeiras, and scored his first goal in a draw against Fluminense on 7 July 2007.

 2008

 He was Corinthians's top scorer during the Campeonato Paulista 2008.

-He also was the team's top scorer alongside German Herrera with 14 goals during the Campeonato Brasileiro Série B 2008, which the club won.
+He also was the team's top scorer alongside Germán Herrera with 14 goals during the Campeonato Brasileiro Série B 2008, which the club won.

 2009

 Dentinho led Corinthians to the league and cup title alongside new Corinthians signing Ronaldo during the 2009 Campeonato Paulista and the 2009 Copa do Brasil.
 He scored in the cup semifinal on 27 May 2009 in a 1–1 draw against Vasco da Gama to help Corinthians pass to the final and beat Internacional.
 On 30 September 2009, Dentinho signed an agreement with Corinthians in order to extend his contract until December 2013.
 He also received a salary increase, with a release clause of over 30 million euros.